marioteik/catalog/README.md

 - [ ] Create Payment microservice with PostgreSQL as database (Including PIX payment)
 - [ ] Create Delivery microservice with Redis as database
 - [ ] Create Chat with establishment microservice with MongoDB as database
+- [ ] Create Frontend application with React for the final user
+- [ ] Create Mobile application with React Native for the final user
+- [ ] Create a Electron application with React as frontend for the establishment
+- [ ] Create mobile application with React Native for the establishment
+- [ ] Create a mobile application with Flutter for the courier (It's not supposed to be the best optimal project, it's to show some different skills)